fwalloe/KrackPlus/README.md

 ## Usage ###

-Run KrackPlus.py to see a usage guide
+Run KrackPlus.py to see a usage guide.

 ## Files ##
-KrackPlus.py: graphical user interface for KrackPlus
+KrackPlus.py: graphical user interface for KrackPlus.

 prepareKrackPlus.sh: installs dependencies needed to run KrackPlus.

-prepareClientScan.sh: installs prerequisites necessary to run set up a network that check whether devices that connect to it are vulnerable
+prepareClientScan.sh: installs prerequisites necessary to run set up a network that check whether devices that connect to it are vulnerable.

 prepareClientAttack.sh. handles prerequsites necessary to run the attack script.

 reportTemplate.tex: a LaTeX template used to generate reports after vulnerability scans.
 Scan results are pushed to this file, which is compiled into a .pdf.

-restoreClientWifi.sh: attempts to restore client WIFI after an attack or scan
+restoreClientWifi.sh: attempts to restore client WIFI after an attack or scan.

 parser.py: parses output from either scan or attack and displays appropriate output to user.